 The Prospects of Turning $100 on Forex Into $10,000

-New entrants to the trading world may get bombarded with advice from sources that promise to help them build their assets at a rapid pace.
-One of the more lofty pitches suggests that novice forex traders can start with $100 and see those assets grow to as much as $10,000 within one year or at the very least double that $100 within one month.
-This raises a question of whether or not such claims are possible even with aggressive strategies.
+If you're a new entrant to the foreign exchange (forex) trading world, you have probably been bombarded with advice from various sources that promise to help you build your forex assets at a rapid pace.
+One of the more lofty pitches out there suggests that novice forex traders can start with $100 and see that money grow to as much as $10,000 within one year, or at the very least double that $100 within one month.

 Possibility vs. Probability

-Theoretical patterns of gain or loss do not always translate into probable outcomes on the foreign exchange.
-Doing the math with a return on investment (ROI) calculator can put into perspective what would be necessary to turn $100 in assets into $10,000 within one year.
-Your annual rate of return on investment would need to be a staggering 9,900 percent to achieve such a return.
+Theoretical patterns of gain or loss do not always translate into probable outcomes on the foreign exchange market.
+If you work a little math using a return on investment (ROI) calculator, it can help you put into perspective what would be necessary to turn $100 in assets into $10,000 within one year.
+Your annual rate of return on your initial investment would need to be a staggering 9,900 percent to achieve such a return.

-Breaking this down another way, we can use the compound interest calculator provided by the SEC on Investor.gov to determine how much your daily rate of return would have to be to have a $9,900 profit at the end of one year.
+Breaking this down another way, you can use the compound interest calculator provided by the Securities & Exchange Commission (SEC) on its Investor.gov website to determine how much your daily rate of return would have to be to have a $9,900 profit at the end of one year.

 For argument's sake, assume the initial trade commitments of 10 large investment banks each totals $80 million.
-These are huge investments, of course, but keep in mind that the daily trading volume on the forex can range from $2 trillion to $4 trillion depending on periods of volatility.
-Our 10 big banks' huge investments might only account for about 20 percent of the forex's daily trading volume depending on activity.
+These are huge investments, but keep in mind that the daily trading volume on the forex can range from $2 trillion to $5 trillion depending on periods of volatility.
+The 10 big banks' huge investments might only account for about 20 percent of the forex's daily trading volume depending on activity.

-If these big banks had the same 464 percent daily return needed to produce a $9,900 profit on an initial investment of $100, how much money would they have at the end of one year?
-According to our calculator, about $80 trillion, which is nearly all the money in the world.
+If these big banks had the same 464-percent daily return needed to produce a $9,900 profit on an initial investment of $100, how much money would they have at the end of one year?
+According to the calculator, about $80 trillion, an amount that almost equates to all the money in the world.

 Grounding Your Prospects

-It may initially seem plausible to assume a trader could to turn $100 and into $10,000 within one year, but breaking down the math on return rates shows how unlikely this really is.
+You might be a fan of the statement, "Never say never."
+It may also initially seem plausible to assume a trader could to turn $100 and into $10,000 within one year, but breaking down the math on return rates shows how unlikely this really is.
 While it may be theoretically possible, in reality, it's not a credible expectation when put into real-world practice.